K0ST4S/Formality/projects/lib/README.md

 You can use that to make unified style for your forms by selecting `subform` and `controls`, and/or make distinctive styles by selecting controls by their name.

-`Formality` adds [is-valid](https://getbootstrap.com/docs/5.0/forms/validation/) and [is-invalid](https://getbootstrap.com/docs/5.0/forms/validation/) classes according to control's validity.
+`Formality` adds [is-valid, is-invalid](https://getbootstrap.com/docs/5.0/forms/validation/) classes according to control's validity.

 ## Usage